sdobber/BallroomSkatingSystem.jl/README.md

 ## :warning: Disclaimer

-This package is currently a *work in progress*!
-It has not been tested against all corner cases that might emerge in real dancing tournaments.
+This package has not been tested against all corner cases that might emerge in real dancing tournaments.

 ## Installation